CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/intro-to-addons.md

 These services are called add-ons.
 There is a great number of them, based on many technologies, and developed by many companies, or communities.
 It could be a database, a cache system or a search engine.

-Most of the add-on catalog is provided by Clever Cloud, but vendors are also allowed to provide services external to Clever Cloud.
+Most of the add-ons catalog is provided by Clever Cloud, but vendors are also allowed to provide services external to Clever Cloud ([See how to integrate your SaaS with Clever Cloud](/doc/clever-cloud-apis/add-ons-api/))

 ## Clever Cloud's add-ons